 Congresswoman Kay Granger was invited to join the Presidential delegation as the President and his guests travel to Jerusalem for the funeral service of former President of Israel, Shimon Peres.
 Congresswoman Granger released the following statement on her way to the funeral service, which will be held Friday.

 WASHINGTON, DC – Congresswoman Kay Granger released the following statement after the passage of the Water Resources Development Act of 2016 (H.R.
 5303), which includes full funding authorization for the Trinity River Vision project.

 Congresswoman Kay Granger was one of a select group of people invited to attend the signing ceremony for the new U.S. defense aid package for Israel known as a memorandum of understanding (MOU).
 Congresswoman Granger has been a staunch advocate for Israel and strengthening the U.S.

 More than 11 million Americans suffer from severe mental illness.
 Those who suffer are most likely to become incarcerated and homeless, creating further challenges for them, their families and society down the road.

 House Appropriations Committee Chairman Hal Rogers, along with Senate Appropriations Chairman Thad Cochran and other senior members of the House and Senate committees, today sent a joint letter to President Obama urging White House action on Zika funding.

 Thank you, Mr. Chairman.
 I want to begin by noting your continued support for the State-Foreign Operations bill.
 Our allocation of $52 billion has allowed us to produce a good bill that addresses many bipartisan priorities.

 I also want to thank my friend, Mrs. Lowey, for her dedication to this Subcommittee.

-Congresswoman Kay Granger released the following statement regarding the mass shooting at an Orlando nightclub:
+Congresswoman Kay Granger issued the following statement on the shooting of police officers in Dallas yesterday.